tiffany-taylor/passage-php/README.md

 ## Update User Attributes

-User's attributes can also be updated with the Passage SDK.
+A user's attributes can also be updated with the Passage SDK.
 This action requires an API key.

 ```php
 <?php